chris-prener/censusxy/cran-comments.md

 ## R CMD check results
 There were no ERRORs, WARNINGs, or NOTEs with local or CI checks.

-There was one NOTE on winbuilder checks:
+There was one NOTE on winbuilder checks (see below).
+The four words identified are all spelled correctly, and the concersn identified with the temporary directory have been addressed.

 * checking CRAN incoming feasibility ...
 NOTE
 Maintainer: 'Christopher Prener <chris.prener@slu.edu>'